souris-dev/Writers-Kalice/README.md

 The server side uses Spring Boot along with PostgreSQL as its database management system.

 ## Client-side
-THe client side uses React and Tailwind CSS.
+The client side uses React and Tailwind CSS.